 Select no criterion to search for all contexts present in database.
-Click on the The list of corresponding contexts will then appear in the Context List sub panel, as shown in Figure 6: Context control panel.
+Click on the Search button to apply the filter.
+The list of corresponding contexts will then appear in the Context List sub panel, as shown in Figure 6: Context control panel.
 Double click on a context in table to load it and see its details in the Context Details sub panel (See Figure 6: Context control panel).

-If there are too many contexts in the list, you can remove some contexts from list (not from database) by selecting them in list and clicking on the cross on the top right corner of the list ().
+If there are too many contexts in the list, you can remove some contexts from list (not from database) by selecting them in list and clicking on the cross on the top right corner of the list (